 Dr. Morley O. Stone, a member of the scientific and technical cadre of senior executives, is the Chief Technology Officer for Air Force Research Laboratory (AFRL), headquartered at Wright-Patterson Air Force Base, Ohio.
-As the primary science and technology adviser to the AFRL commander, he is responsible for assisting with the planning and execution of the Air Force's nearly $2.0 billion research portfolio and an additional $2.5 billion in customer funded research and development programs.
-He also serves as the corporate-level science and technology interface with AFRL’s eight technology directorates, the 711th Human Performance Wing and the Air Force Office of Scientific Research, which represent a global workforce of nearly 6,000.
+As the primary science and technology adviser to the AFRL commander, he is responsible for assisting with the planning and execution an annual $2.1 billion Air Force science and technology program and an additional $2.3 billion in externally funded research and development.
+He also serves as the corporate-level science and technology interface for a government workforce of nearly 6,000 people in the laboratory's nine technology directorates and 711th Human Performance Wing.

 Dr. Stone earned his Doctor of Philosophy degree in biochemistry from Carnegie Mellon University in 1997.
 He then stood up the biotechnology research team for AFRL's Materials and Manufacturing Directorate, and led the team to earn two consecutive Star Team Awards from the Air Force Office of Scientific Research.
 From 2003 to 2006, Dr. Stone accepted an assignment as Program Manager in the Defense Sciences Office at the Defense Advanced Research Projects Agency.
 He later served as Chief of the Hardened Materials Branch within the Materials and Manufacturing Directorate at AFRL.
 In 2007 he was appointed to senior executive service as the Senior Scientist for Molecular Systems Biotechnology in AFRL’s Human Effectiveness Directorate.
 There he served as the Air Force’s principal scientific authority in the field of biotechnology, through 2008.
 Prior to assuming his present position, Dr. Stone served as the Chief Scientist of AFRL’s 711th Human Performance Wing responsible for the technical direction of a broad, multi-disciplinary research and development portfolio focused on understanding and improving human performance.
 He also served as the Chair of the Department of Defense’s Autonomy Community of Interest 2011-2014.